- A KILLER copy of Rock ‘N’ Roll boasting Nearly Triple Plus (A++ to A+++) sound from start to finish – just shy of our Shootout Winner

 - “Rock ‘n’ Roll, in fact, stands as a peak in his post-Imagine catalog: an album that catches him with nothing to prove and no need to try… Today, Rock ‘n’ Roll sounds fresher than the rock & roll that inspired it in the first place.
 Imagine that.” – All Music, 4 Stars

 We just finished a shootout for this fun album, and no other copy we played sounded remotely as good as this one.
-It’s got exactly the kind of sound we’d want for these old Rock & Roll classics — super lively, clean & clear, tonally correct, and natural.
+It’s got exactly the kind of sound we’d want for these old Rock & Roll classics — super lively, clean and clear, tonally correct, and natural.
 Most copies are edgy and gritty, but this one is smooth, sweet and very enjoyable.

-Lennon’s voice sounds JUST RIGHT with lots of texture and startling immediacy.
 You’re going to have a hard time finding better sounding versions of these songs anywhere else — excepting, of course, Be-Bop-A-Lula, which can sound amazing on McCartney Unplugged.

 - The biggest, most immediate staging in the largest acoustic space

 - The most Tubey Magic, without which you have almost nothing.
 CDs give you clean and clear.
 Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes in 1975

 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low

 - Natural tonality in the midrange — with all the instruments having the correct timbre

 - Transparency and resolution, critical to hearing into the three-dimensional studio space

 No doubt there’s more but we hope that should do for now.
 Playing the record is the only way to hear all of the qualities we discuss above, and playing the best pressings against a pile of other copies under rigorously controlled conditions is the only way to find a pressing that sounds as good as this one does.